 NODOOM is a speculative design intervention confronting the compulsive habit of doomscrolling.
 In an era where algorithmic feeds exploit human attention, this project reframes the smartphone, the very object of addiction, into a tool of resistance.

-The NODOOM phone case is fitted with sharp spikes along its back and edges, acting as a tactile deterrent against mindless scrolling.
+Inspired by hostile architecture, the NODOOM phone case is fitted with sharp spikes along its back and sides, acting as a tactile deterrent against mindless scrolling.
 By introducing discomfort to the act of holding one’s phone, the case externalizes the often invisible mental strain of digital overstimulation.
 The result is a physical manifestation of digital self-punishment.

-Modeled in Blender and 3D printed with polymer filament, NODOOM transforms concept into provocation.
+Modeled in Blender, rendered in Unity, and 3D printed with polymer filament, NODOOM transforms concept into provocation.
 By forcing discomfort through design, it reflects the pain of overexposure that digital culture normalizes.
 It challenges the user to disconnect, to look up, and to find connection in reality, rather than your algorithm.

 Final Result